 A warm and friendly welcome awaits you.

-A large and active congregation support a wide range of weekday prayer, study and action groups.
-There is a large Junior Church and active Youth group which meet on Sundays.
+A large and active congregation support a wide range of weekday prayer, study and action groups as well as children's and youth groups and activities.

 Tea, coffee and cakes are available after the main Sunday Eucharist and after other major services.
 It can be very noisy, crowded and friendly!
 Please join us and make yourself known to the clergy or sidespersons so that we can welcome you.